HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Build-WDACCertificate.md

 The common name of the certificate, it will also be assigned as the friendly name of the certificate.

+> [!TIP]\
- * If you enter a CommonName but do not enter a FileName, the FileName will be set to the same value as the CommonName for better user experience.
+> If you enter a CommonName but do not enter a FileName, the FileName will be set to the same value as the CommonName for better user experience.

 <div align='center'>